ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0041-section-112-in-the-consolidation-phase-2024-2026.md

 ---

+## **10. Institutional Pre‑Judgment: Preventive Measures and High‑Volume Case Intake**

+A further structural feature of the 2024–2026 consolidation phase is the emergence of what comparative institutional analysis describes as *pre‑judgment*: the activation of preventive or interim measures before a final judicial ruling is issued.
+This phenomenon does not imply a determination of guilt; rather, it reflects an institutional assessment that a case is systemically significant enough to warrant early intervention.

+In many parliamentary systems, interim measures against sitting legislators are limited to cases involving corruption, personal misconduct, or criminal behaviour unrelated to legislative activity.
+It is therefore comparatively unusual for preventive measures to be applied in response to actions that fall within the scope of parliamentary functions, such as the co‑sponsoring of a bill or participation in legislative debate.
+Thailand’s constitutional and ethics framework, however, permits such measures under Section 235 of the 2017 Constitution, enabling the National Anti‑Corruption Commission and the Supreme Court to impose temporary suspensions or restrictions while proceedings are ongoing.

+The anticipated intake of approximately 10,000 case files related to Section 112 further illustrates what institutional theory terms *saturation signalling*: the use of high‑volume case acceptance to indicate that a legal domain has been elevated to a priority category.
+High‑volume intake does not predetermine outcomes, but it communicates that the institution considers the underlying issue to be of heightened constitutional relevance.

+When combined with the possibility of suspending ten sitting MPs before a final ruling, these mechanisms contribute to the perception of pre‑judgment at the structural level.
+The measures operate not as determinations of wrongdoing but as precautionary interventions within an institutional architecture that treats Section 112 as a constitutionally sensitive domain.
+This dynamic reinforces the broader consolidation pattern identified in this chapter: the relocation of Section 112 from ordinary legislative contestation into a protected and pre‑emptively regulated constitutional space.

+---

 ## **CONCLUSION**

 Between 2024 and 2026, Section 112 underwent a process of judicial expansion and institutional entrenchment that consolidated the transformation documented in 0012.
 The Constitutional Court’s 2024 ruling placed Section 112 beyond ordinary democratic deliberation, while criminal enforcement intensified and media coverage fragmented the public understanding of these developments.